kubernetes/contributor-site/content/en/blog/2022/sig_docs_spotlight_blog.md

 ## Wrap Up

-SIG Docs hosted a [talk on KubeCon + CloudNativeCon North America 2021](https://www.youtube.com/watch?v=GDfcBF5et3Q) with a deep dive into their awesome SIG.
+SIG Docs hosted a [deep dive talk](https://www.youtube.com/watch?v=GDfcBF5et3Q) during  on KubeCon + CloudNativeCon North America 2021, covering their awesome SIG.
 They are very welcoming and have been the starting ground into Kubernetes for a lot of new folks who want to contribute to the project.
 Join the [SIG's meetings](https://github.com/kubernetes/community/blob/master/sig-docs/README.md) to find out about the most recent research results, their plans for the forthcoming year, and how to get involved in the upstream Docs team as a contributor!